-Disclosure of citation
+Publication of citation

-- 4-20 (1) Once the respondent has been notified of a direction to issue a citation, the Executive Director may disclose to the public the citation and its status. - (2) The Executive Director may disclose the outcome of a citation, including dismissal by a panel, rescission by the Discipline Committee or the acceptance of a conditional admission. - (3) Disclosure under this rule may be made by means of the Society's website. - (4) This rule must not be interpreted to permit the disclosure of any information that is subject to solicitor and client privilege or confidentiality.
+- 4-20 (1) When there has been a direction to issue a citation, the Executive Director must publish on the Society's website the fact of the direction to issue the citation, the content of the citation and the status of the citation. - (1.1) Publication under subrule (1) must not occur earlier than 7 clear days after the respondent has been notified of the direction to issue the citation. - (2) The Executive Director may publish the outcome of a citation, including dismissal by a panel, rescission by the Discipline Committee or the acceptance of a conditional admission. - (3) Publication under this rule may be made by means of the Society's website and any other means. - (4) This rule must not be interpreted to permit the disclosure of any information that is subject to solicitor and client privilege or confidentiality. - (5) Except as allowed under Rule 4-20.1 [Anonymous publication of citation], a publication under this rule must identify the respondent.